Hyposmocoma papahanau

 Hyposmocoma papahanau is a species of moth of the family Cosmopterigidae.
-It is endemic to Nihoa, Northwestern Hawaiian Islands.
+It is endemic to Nīhoa, Northwestern Hawaiian Islands.
 The type locality is Miller Canyon.

 The wingspan is about 8.8 mm.

 The larval case is burrito-shaped and 4.5–8.7 mm in length.
 It is similar to that of Hyposmocoma nihoa.

 Adults were reared from case-making larvae.
 Larvae were collected on the ground.